-VIDEO: AAU boys basketball brawl between players, officials wreaks havoc
+VIDEO: Boys basketball brawl between players, officials wreaks havoc

 “I’m telling him, ‘Hey, hey, it’s all good.’
 [And he says], ‘Who hit the ref?'”
 Martin said.
 “He’s running to the ref’s defense.
 He’s coming over to join in whatever’s going on. … He finally calms down some.
 Then the kid who was involved in taking the ref down comes over and says, ‘It’s me, trying to take responsibility for it.’
 [And the ref] charged the kid.
 And it all went to hell.”

 Houston Raptors coach Bobby Benjamin instead told ESPN that R.A.W.
-Athletics started the fight, going so far as to describe one player’s attack on an official as a ‘body slam.’
+Athletics started the fight, going so far as to describe one player’s attack on an official as a “body slam.”

 Josh Miley, organizer of The Association tournament finals, said event officials were still investigating video of the incident and that while all support structures were in place during that fight, it proved too difficult to completely thwart.
 He acknowledged that the official who was involved in the incident continued to work at the event afterward.

-Note: Editors Note: The Amateur Athletic Union (AAU) issued a statement late Sunday distancing itself from the event, noting that the game in question was not sanctioned by AAU.
-This story has been edited to reflect that information.
-Read the AAU’s full statement here.